Amanda Barrie: Career

 She also became one of the celebrities who took part in Hell's Kitchen and attempted to slap Gordon Ramsay in the face.
 In 2004, she published her autobiography, It's Not A Rehearsal.
-In 2005 she appeared as the Wicked Witch of the West in a pantomime adaptation of The Wizard of Oz at an Oxford theatre.
-She appeared on a pantomime edition of The Weakest Link dressed as the witch to raise money for charity but she was voted off in the second round.
+In 2005 she appeared as the Wicked Witch of the West in a pantomime adaptation of The Wizard of Oz in Oxford.
+She took part in a pantomime edition of The Weakest Link, dressed as the witch to raise money for charity but she was voted off in the second round.
 From November 2006 to January 2007, Barrie took a starring role in the pantomime adaptation of Jack and the Beanstalk in Canterbury.
 From December 2007 to January 2008, she appeared as the Fairy Godmother in the pantomime adaptation of Cinderella at the Gordon Craig Theatre in Stevenage, Hertfordshire.
 From December 2008 to January 2009, she played the Fairy Godmother in Cinderella at the Grand Theatre, Blackpool.
 She again played the role from December 2009 to January 2010 in Rhyl.
 In December 2010 and January 2011 she played the role in Bournemouth.
-She played role again from December 2011 to January 2012 in Worthing.
+She played the role again from December 2011 to January 2012 in Worthing.
 On Tuesday 7 August 2012 she appeared in the BBC drama Holby City as actress Annabella Casey.
 She again played the Fairy Godmother in Cinderella at the Marina Theatre in Lowestoft from December 2013 to January 2014.

 In June 2014, Barrie returned to the set of Coronation Street for a 30-minute documentary entitled Gail & Me: 40 Years on Coronation Street, and was reunited with former co-stars and friends.
 From 2015 to 2017, Barrie had a recurring role as a fortune teller nicknamed Psychic Sue in the sitcom Benidorm.
 In 2015, she starred in the film Tea for Two alongside John Challis as a couple who run a tea room, before having a role in the 2018 drama film Together with Sylvia Syms and Peter Bowles.
 In January 2018, Barrie took part in Celebrity Big Brother.

 In the summer of 2019, Barrie appeared in series 2 of Celebrity 5 Go Barging, exploring canals around Staffordshire and Warwickshire by narrowboat.
 In September 2025, Barrie published her second autobiography, I'm Still Here.

 Personal life

 Barrie had a relationship with singer Billy Fury in the mid-1960s after they met while filming I've Gotta Horse.
 Fury proposed to her, but she did not accept.

 In 1967, Barrie married theatre director and actor Robin Hunter.
 They separated in the mid-1980s, but never divorced; he died in 2004.
 The couple had no children.
 She came out as bisexual in her autobiography It's Not a Rehearsal.
 On 12 September 2014, she married her long-term partner Hilary Bonner.
-The couple live in homes in the Blackdown Hills, Somerset, and London.
+The couple live in homes in Somerset's Blackdown Hills and in London.

 Barrie is a distant cousin of Coronation Street co-star Sally Ann Matthews, who plays Jenny Bradley.